Denmark to claim slice of continental shelf in Arctic Ocean

-COPENHAGEN Denmark will claim on Monday ownership of around 900,000 square kilometers of the continental shelf in the Arctic Ocean by filing documents to United Nations.
+COPENHAGEN Denmark will claim on Monday ownership of around 900,000 square kilometres of the continental shelf in the Arctic Ocean by filing documents to United Nations.

 "The submission of our claim to the continental shelf north of Greenland is a historic and important milestone for the Kingdom of Denmark," minister of foreign affairs Martin Lidegaard said in a statement.